 If you know my Dad, he is a man of very few words.
 The phone calls we have usually last around 30 seconds and they go something like this: (Dad is in caps).

-It took me becoming a parent myself to understand the depth of love my parent had for me.
-It took me watching my son grow up and become his own man to understand how much you can miss a person when he isn’t around.
+It took me becoming a parent myself to understand the depth of love my parents had for me.
+It took me watching my son grow up and become his own man to understand how much you can miss a person when they aren’t around.
 It took the loss of one parent to realize that my parents are truly my best friends.
 As long as I have the opportunity to, I will call my dad everyday.
-As much as it may make his day when I call, it means that much more to me to hear his voice on the other line saying, “YEAH” One day, I won’t be able to pick up phone and hear that, I hope that day is far, far away.
+As much as it may make his day when I call, it means that much more to me to hear his voice on the other line saying, “YEAH”.
+One day, I won’t be able to pick up phone and hear that, I hope that day is far, far away.